 Some varieties are better suited to warm climates, while others thrive in cooler conditions.
 Knowing the average temperatures in your area will help you choose a variety that is likely to produce a good crop.

 By taking the time to choose suitable tomato varieties, you can ensure a successful growing season.
 If you’re unsure which varieties to choose, ask for help at your local nursery or gardening store.
-Alternatively, reach out to your local gardening extension or ask a local gardening Facebook group about which varieties they’ve had luck with.
+Alternatively, reach out to your local gardening extension or ask a local gardening Facebook group about which varieties

 3. Amend the soil before planting